kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

     // TopologyConstraints specifies desired topological placements for all pods
     // within this PodGroup.
     TopologyConstraints []TopologyConstraint

-    // DRAConstraints specifies constraints on how Dynamic Resources are allocated
-    // across the PodGroup.
-    DRAConstraints []DRAConstraint
 }

 // TopologyConstraint describes a desired topological colocation for all pods in the PodGroup.